chmduquesne/rollinghash/README.md

 What's new in v4
 ----------------

+In v4:

-In v4, `Write` has become fully consistent with `hash.Hash`.
+* `Write` has become fully consistent with `hash.Hash`.
 As opposed to previous versions, where writing data would reinitialize the window, it now appends this data to the existing window.
 In order to reset the window, one should instead use the `Reset` method.

+* Calling `Roll` on an empty window is considered a bug, and now triggers a panic.

-Here is a brief reminder of the behaviors in previous versions:
+Brief reminder of the behaviors in previous versions:

 * From v0.x.x to v2.x.x: `Roll` returns an error for an empty window.
   `Write` reinitializes the rolling window.